freedomofpress/securedrop-protocol/docs/protocol.md

 ### Key bundle

+A user's [SD-APKE] message key and [SD-PKE] metadata key.
+Sources' and journalists' key bundles have different lifetimes (see ["Key Hierarchy"][key-hierarchy]):

-A journalist's one-time keys and their signature, generated in [step 3.2](#32-setup-and-periodic-replenishment-of-n-ephemeral-key-bundles-) and consumed by the server when served in [step 5][fetched].
+- A journalist's ephemeral, one-time key bundles are generated during their initial setup and then periodically refreshed (see [step 3.2]) and are consumed by the server when [served to a sender][fetched].

+- A source's permanent key bundle is derived from their passphrase (see [step 4]) and included in each message they send to journalists.

 ### Roster

-The set of journalists currently [enrolled] by the newsroom.
+The set of journalists currently [enrolled][step 3.1] by the newsroom.
 Each entry includes the journalist's verification key, long-term public keys, and their signatures.

+### Signed key bundle

+A journalist's [key bundle], signed under their long-term signing key.

 ### Welcome bundle